 Mr. Jason also serves as Vice Chair of the Ypsilanti Township Park Commission.
 He was elected to his first term as a Park Commissioner in November 2012 and is excited about the opportunity to work with residents and elected officials to help with the continued growth of a strong park system in Ypsilanti Township.

-Mr. Jason has lived in the Sugarbrook community with his wife since 2006 where they are raising their two sons.
+Mr. Jason lives in Ypsilanti Township with his wife where they are raising their two sons.